Vitalis-Maina/CampusIQ-API/README.md

 2. Navigate to the directory where you want to clone the repository.

 3. Copy the SSH URL of the repository from the GitHub page:
-Save to grepper

 git@github.com:Vitalis-Maina/Projects.git

-bash
-Copy code

 4. Run the following command to clone the repository:
-Save to grepper

 git clone git@github.com:Vitalis-Maina/Projects.git

 5. Provide your SSH passphrase, if prompted.

-6. The repository will be cloned to your local machine.
+6. The repository will be cloned to your local machine, including the UMS folder.

+## Technologies Used

+The University Management System is built using the following technologies:

+- Go: Programming language used for backend development.
+- Gorilla Mux: A powerful HTTP router and URL matcher for building Go web applications.
+It is used for handling routing in the UMS project.
+- PostgreSQL: A popular open-source relational database management system used for storing and managing data in the UMS project.

 ## Usage